 The funny thing is, it struck me how much people seemed to care about animal welfare in Singapore.
 I saw signs for it often, from retail posters protesting animal fur products to placards at Singapore Zoo educating the public about the ivory trade.
 They seem as advanced with their moral progress as they do with their technology which is why I was surprised to find the dolphins at S.E.A.
 Aquarium.
 Anyway, just my thoughts.

 Admission to S.E.A.
-Aquarium is normally SGD 32 for adults and SGD 22 for kids aged 4-12.
+Aquarium is normally SGD 39 for adults and SGD 29 for kids aged 4-12.
 You can save on the entrance fee by purchasing a Sentosa FUN Pass.
-For just SGD 44.90, the PLAY 3 pass gives you access to 3 out of 20 Sentosa attractions, including S.E.A.
+For just SGD 48, the PLAY 3 pass gives you access to 3 out of 20 Sentosa attractions, including S.E.A.
 Aquarium.
-You can also get a PLAY 5 pass for SGD 59.90 and a PLAY 20 pass for SGD 81.90.
+You can also get a PLAY 5 pass for SGD 65 and a PLAY MAX pass (20 attractions) for SGD 115.
 You can follow this link for more information on the Sentosa FUN Pass.

 If you don’t want to get a Sentosa FUN Pass for whatever reason, then you can get a discount to S.E.A.
-Aquarium by purchasing your ticket from Klook.
-Instead of the usual SGD 32 for adults and SGD 22 for kids, you’ll need to pay just SGD 22 and SGD 16 respectively.
-Follow this link to buy tickets to S.E.A.
-Aquarium from Klook.
+Aquarium by purchasing your ticket from Klook or Kkday.
+Follow these links to buy tickets to S.E.A.
+Aquarium from Klook or Kkday.

 S.E.A.
 Aquarium, Resorts World Sentosa, Singapore